 On which of these shapes can you trace a path along all of its edges, without going over any edge twice?

 This drawing shows the train track joining the Train Yard to all the stations labelled from A to S. Find a way for a train to call at all the stations and return to the Train Yard.

 This cube has ink on each face which leaves marks on paper as it is rolled.
 Can you work out what is on each face and the route it has taken?

 You can trace over all of the diagonals of a pentagon without lifting your pencil and without going over any more than once.
 Can the same thing be done with a hexagon or with a heptagon?

 Can you go through this maze so that the numbers you pass add to exactly 100?

 How many pieces of string have been used in these patterns?
-Can you
+Can you describe how you know?

 How many loops of string have been used to make these patterns?